 Skinny Guy Workout Plan: The Muscle Building Program

 Skinny guys should workout 4 times a week.
-That’s a workout every Monday/Tuesday/Thursday/Friday ideally.
+A 4-day split like Monday/Tuesday/Thursday/Friday works well for most people.

 Tuesday Workout = Deadlift / Standing Shoulder Press/ Dips (add weight if you can do more than 8 dips with just your bodyweight)